 How should I manage alcohol if I have seizures or epilepsy?

-- Avoid binge drinking – drinking too much at once or over long periods of time.
+- Binge drinking is drinking too much at once or over long periods of time.

 - Long-standing alcohol abuse can increase a person's risk of developing epilepsy.

-- Many persons with epilepsy are at a high risk of seizures after drinking three or more alcoholic beverages.
+- Many people with epilepsy are at a high risk of seizures after drinking three or more alcoholic beverages.

 - Research indicates that adults with epilepsy may have one or two alcoholic drinks a day without worsening their seizures or causing changes in the blood levels of their seizure medications.